Kennywood – Travel Thursday

 We skipped Jack Rabbit since it had a pretty long line each time we went past.

 Upcoming Sponsored Events

 Other Thrill Rides

 Other thrill rides that we enjoyed were Black Widow and Aero 360.
+Black Widow is like Cedar Point’s Max Air.
+Riders sit facing outside of a circle.
+The ride then swings back and forth eventually going inverted as it rotates around the circle.
 We have been on several rides like Black Widow over the years and it is one of my daughter’s favorite rides.

 Aero 360 isn’t like any other ride that we’ve been on.
 At the end of the Kennywood Arrow, riders end up rotating upside down swinging in the opposite direction of the other arrow.
 It was a great ride!